 3X for all other eligible purchases

 |Capital One Venture Rewards Credit Card||2 Miles per dollar on every purchase, every day.||2 Miles per dollar on every purchase, every day.
 5 Miles per dollar on hotels and rental cars booked through Capital One Travel.||$120 (minimum if redeemed at fixed-rate of 1¢ per point, potentially much higher if transferred to airline partners)||$95|

 |Capital One Spark Miles for Business||Earn unlimited 2X miles per dollar on every purchase, everywhere, no limits or category restrictions, and miles won't expire for the life of the account.
 Unlimited 5X miles on hotels and rental cars booked through Capital One Travel||N/A||$120 (minimum if redeemed at fixed-rate of 1¢ per point, potentially much higher if transferred to airline partners)||$0 intro for first year; $95 after that|

 |Fidelity® Rewards Visa Signature® Card||2% cash back on every purchases||N/A||$120||$0|

-Have a favorite credit card for grocery purchases we’ve missed off the list.
+Have a favorite credit card for grocery purchases we’ve left off the list?
 Let us know in the comments below.

-For rates and fees of the cards mentioned in this post, please visit the following links: Hilton Honors American Express Ascend Card (Rates & Fees), Blue Cash Everyday® Card from American Express (Rates & Fees), Blue Cash Preferred® Card from American Express (Rates & Fees), and American Express® Gold Card (Rates & Fees)
+For rates and fees of the cards mentioned in this post, please visit the following links: American Express® Gold Card (Rates & Fees), Blue Cash Preferred® Card from American Express (Rates & Fees), and Blue Cash Everyday® Card from American Express (Rates & Fees)